We all want sunny evenings to go photographing - but in these photography tips I’m going to help you find great images even on the dullest of days.

 Well I hope these ‘dull day’ photography tips help you keep clicking away as you wait for the magical longer days and low level sunlight of spring.

-If you’d like to join me for a One-to-One Photography Course like Andrew and David did you’ll be most welcome.
+If you’d like to join me for a One-to-One Photography Course like Andrew and David then you’ll be most welcome.

 Next time I’ll take you through how Andrew’s portrait of Lorna was taken, show you where it was taken (trust me - you won’t believe it till you see it) and I’ll show you how to find great pools of light for portraiture for yourself.